certmichelin/Redscan/README.md

 # --demo run one instance per plugin that would cause bottleneck for big scope.
 python red.py --demo
 ```
+You can now use `demo/demo` for playing with Redscan

 **WARNING : --setup demo is unsecure and should not be exposed over the internet.
 For a full configuration, please refer to the project wiki**